 Hiroshima is the a business and economical center in the Chugoku region with over 2.8 million population.
 Partly because of the tragic history with an atomic bomb dropped on the city in 1945, it has served as a popular tourist destination with great tourist attractions. the Peace Memorial Museum houses a large collection of exhibits including pictures taken soon after the bomb attack.
 Atomic Bomb Dome is located within walking distance for the informative museum in the Peace Memorial Park.
 Miyajima is another popular spot famous for the big red tori gate that appears to be floating on the ocean on high tide.
 The small island is full of exciting experiences: visit Itsukushima Shrine, try local specialties such as Momiji-Manjyu, hike to the summer of Mount Misen and take a memorable photo with cute free roaming deer!

 Yamaguchi is located at the western tip of the main island in Japan.
 It is famous for fresh blowfish caught at Shimonoseki, a port town known as the largest blowfish harvester in Japan.
 Tsunoshima is a beautiful island connected to the main island by the 1,780-meter bridge completed in 2000.
 Many people flock to Tsunoshima to escape from the summer heat and enjoy sea bathing in the crystal-clear water.
+At Motonosumi Shrine, 123 red torii gates line up on the cliff making a beautiful contract with blue ocean.
 Kintai Bridge is a historical wooden bridge which attracts crowds especially in spring, when the cherry blossoms along the river are in full bloom!